sample swatch of the crossed ribs stitch in gray yarn

 This stitch generates a Ribbing effect that is twisted to the right.

-2. Basketweave Rib Stitch
+2. Basketweave Rib

 Basketweave Rib stitch example & title slide for "How to Knit the Basketweave Rib Stitch"